toca-1/advancedbot-bizhawk/README.md

 - **Close window:** Stops the sweep and closes the window
 - **About:** Opens the "About" window with further information

----

 ## Console output
 The Bizhawk console logs all best attempts, including:
 - Earliest variable change at absolute frame X
 - Duration of frames the sweep button is held (*k*), and what frame it starts on relative to the first frame of the testing window (*s*)
 - Assuming any change was found at all, the final message also reminds you which buttons were held always, and what the sweep button was

----

 ## Requirements
 - BizHawk 2.11 with TAStudio enabled.

 ## Install / Run
-1. Download `advancedbot.lua` from this repo.
+1. Download `advancedbot.lua`
-2. In BizHawk: **Tools → Lua Console → Script → Open…** and select the file.
+2. In BizHawk: **Tools → Lua Console → Script → Open…** and select the file
-3. Fill the UI fields and click *Run sweep*.
+3. Fill the UI fields and click *Run sweep*

----

 ## License
 MIT